-How to recall instrument presets.
-Perform the following steps to recall instrument presets using the front panel:
+Recall instrument presets.
+To recall instrument presets using the front panel:

-- 1. Press the PRESET button once to prepare the instrument for a preset selection from preset Group A using the SELECTIONS buttons (1-6). - 2.
+- 1. Press the PRESET button one time to prepare the instrument for a preset selection from preset Group A using the SELECTIONS buttons (1-6). - 2.
 Press the PRESET button repeatedly to select preset Group B-F. The selected preset group will be displayed. - 3.
-After you select the desired preset group, press the SELECTIONS numbered button corresponding to the preset in that group you want to recall (1-6).
+After you select the preset group, press the SELECTIONS numbered button corresponding to the preset in that group you want to recall (1-6).